 40 GPM X 30 min run time = 1200 gallons per day

-The average irrigation season for lawns runs from May 1 until Oct 15 in Delaware.
+The average irrigation season for lawns in Delaware runs from May 1 until Oct 15.
 That’s 158 days.
-Most people of rain delays on their systems.
+Most people offload rain delays on their systems.
 Subtract 13 days for rain delays and you end up irrigating for 145 days.

 Every community will be different.
-Check your water bill to locate and compare with these numbers.
+Check your water bill to locate and compare it with these numbers.

-First is the base rate; the base rate is per quarter, and there are two quarters in a irrigating season.
+First is the base rate; the base rate is per quarter, and there are two quarters in an irrigation season.

 52.86 X 2 (for 2 quarters) = 105.72

-I’m going to leave this number out, because you have to pay this anyway to supply water to your home.
-So now we will focus on the usage.
+We are going to leave this number out because you have to pay this anyways to supply water to your home.
+So now we will focus on usage.

 8.0493 per 1,000 gallons of water is the charge